If You Were a Theater Kid, You Should Watch ABC’s Encore

 That’s why it’s no surprise that Encore’s best moments come when the realities of adulthood catch up to the reunited cast.
 Some kept in touch; others wandered off into marriages and divorces.
 A few still have crushes on each other.
 In one scene, after a corny theater exercise where everyone has to imagine that they are their high-school selves, one woman whispers to herself, “It’s not that big of a deal, everything’s going to be okay.”
 Sondheim should write a song about that exact feeling — after all, isn’t that the point of Merrily We Roll Along?
 (Go watch The Best Worst Thing That Ever Could Have Happened on Netflix, it’s like an extended version of it.)

 Unfortunately, Encore only runs for an hour, so we see precious little of the actual performance.
 It’s too bad that we don’t get their full version of Into the Woods, or even just a performance of “Children Will Listen” in its entirety, but there’s still a breathless feeling to watching it anyway, much like attending an actual high-school reunion.
 It’s a delightful little idea, and it’s wonderful to see something this earnest and bittersweet on TV.
-Plus, NBC is already looking to reunite other high school’s musical casts in future Encore specials.
+Plus, ABC is already looking to reunite other high school’s musical casts in future Encore specials.
 Hey, Kristen Bell: If you need someone to reprise their role as spear holder No. 2 in The King and I, I’m available.

 Comments